When Containers Multiply Like Rabbits and You Need a System

-What Kubernetes Is (Without the Jargon)
+How Kubernetes Is Built (Without the Complexity)

 Understanding Kubernetes architecture is like understanding how a restaurant kitchen works.
 You don’t need to know every detail to appreciate the system’s elegance.